ideamark/breadbot/README.md

 ## Connect to WeChat
 * Config your WeChat public platform account on [mp.weixin.qq.com](https://mp.weixin.qq.com).
 Create the Token and enter your server URL.
 * Then back to local server.
-Run the command `breadbot start` to launch the server.
+Run the command `~/.breadbot/bin/breadbot start` to launch the server.
 Enter your Token and server IP.
 * After that, Breadbot will connect to WeChat public platform and u can chat to it on WeChat.

 ## Seek more